ingride-n/kafka-java-programming-101/README.md

 ## Start Zookeeper and Kafka
 1. Navigate to the `kafka_2.12-<version>` directory.
 Make sure you have a `config/` directory.
-2. Create your own directory to store log data:
+2. Create your own data directory to store log data:
 ```
 mkdir data
 mkdir data/zookeeper